wp-plugins/wp-deferred-javascripts/readme.txt

 4. Average load time of **1.54** seconds **with WP Deferred Javascripts activated** and scripts queued in the footer

 == Changelog ==

-= 1.5.6 =
-* Add a release argument to scripts's URL, to solve problems with hard caching methods
-* Add a Filter Hook namned "do_not_defer", to exlude scripts from defer process
-* Add a Filter Hook namned "wdjs_before_end_lab", to add callback functions to labJS, improving compatibility with some plugins...

 = 1.5.5 =
 * Solve a problem when uri script contain "&amp;"